-Sofia is the capital and largest cityBulgaria.
-The town lies at the foot of the Vitosha mountain in the western part of the country and occupies a strategic position in the center of the Balkan Peninsula.
-Today, Sofia is the fifteenth largest city in the European Union with a population of about 1.3 million people.
+Sofia is the capital and largest city of Bulgaria.
+The city is located at the foot of Vitosha Mountain in the western part of the country and occupies a strategic position in the center of the Balkan Peninsula.
+Today Sofia is the fifteenth largest city in the European Union with a population of about 1.3 million..

-After a failed crusade of VladislavIII in 1443, the city became the capital of the Ottoman Empire, there was the residence of beylerbeya Rumelia for four centuries.
-In the sixteenth century acquired the appearance of Sophia Ottoman features: a large number of mosques, hammams and fountains.
+After the failed crusade of Vladislav III in 1443, the city became the capital of the Ottoman Empire, here was the residence of Beylerbey Rumelia for four centuries.
+In the sixteenth century, the appearance of Sofia acquired Ottoman features: a large number of mosques, fountains and hamams.

 Photos of Sofia

-- Coat Sofia
+- Coat of arms of Sofia

-- The Turkish army under the Sofia in 1788
+- Turkish army near Sofia in 1788

-- The remains of the fortress of Serdika
+- Remains of the fortress of Serdika

-- Basilica of St..
-Sofia
+- Basilica of St. Sophia